No ELD and Log Book Violation Tickets

 To expunge something means to make it dissappear entirely.
 Arizona only permits expungement in very limited circumstances.
 This is not one of those circumstances.

 Arizona does have a mechanism to set aside convictions however.
-If a conviction is set aside, it means that the judge undoes the conviciton and dismisses the charge
+If the court sets aside a conviction, it means that the judge undoes the conviciton and dismisses the charge

-The answer to “can you set aside a misdemeanor conviction” is “there is a good chance you can.”
+The answer to “can you set aside a log book violation conviction” is “there is a good chance you can.”
 See our page about setting aside convictions for more details.

 Please enable JavaScript in your browser to complete this form.